IgniteUI/igniteui-docfx/en/components/banner.md

 #### Adding custom banner buttons

 The [`IgxBannerModule`]({environment:angularApiUrl}/classes/igxbannermodule.html) also exposes a directive for templating the banner buttons - [`IgxBannerActionsDirective`]({environment:angularApiUrl}/classes/igxbanneractionsdirective.html).
-Using this directive allows you to override the default banner button (`Dismiss`) and add custom actions that you define.
-As most (but not all) of the time interaction with these elements is required to close the banner, make sure to call the banner's `close()` method in they `click` handlers.
+Using this directive allows you to override the default banner button (`Dismiss`) and add user defined custom actions.
+As most (but not all) of the button interactions are suposed to close the banner, make sure to call the banner's `close()` method in their `click` handlers.

 > [!NOTE]
 > Per Google's [`Material Design` guidelines](https://material.io/design/components/banners.html#anatomy), a banner should have a maximum of 2 buttons present.
-The `IgxBannerComponent` **does not** explicitly limit developers from passing more than 2 elements under the `igx-banner-actions` tag, but it is strongly advisable, should you choose to adhere to the material design guidelines.
+The `IgxBannerComponent` **does not** explicitly limit developers from passing more than 2 elements under the `igx-banner-actions` tag, but it is strongly advisable to choose to adhere to the material design guidelines.

 To further template the 'Rating' banner, we can pass custom action handles using the `igx-banner-actions` selector: